Land Use & Solar Development

 Responsible Land Use

-Depending on the specific technology, a utility-scale solar power plant may require between 5 and 10 acres per megawatt (MW) of generating capacity.
+A utility-scale solar power plant may require between 5 and 7 acres per megawatt (MW) of generating capacity.
 Like fossil fuel power plants, solar plant development requires some grading of land and clearing of vegetation.
-For example, many concentrating solar power (CSP) plants need to be constructed on flat land with less than 1-percent slope.
-Utility-scale photovoltaics (PV), on the other hand, can utilize land with steeper slopes and no water access.
+However, as utility-scale photovoltaics (PV) technology has improved over the last decade, projects are able to utilize land with much steeper slopes and no water access.